VladyslavProkhorenko/tracing-api/README.md

 parameters.

 If you don't want to store all tracing data, you can set retention period (in minutes) and start retention.
 Method `startRetention` gives ability to set interval between checks (in minutes).
+In any time you can stop retention with calling of method `stopRetention`.
 ```
 const TracingAPI = require("tracing-api");